GreenNBlacko/Choice-picker/README.md

 # UPCOMING in 1.025.dev
 - A search bar (Partially done.
 Has some issues)
-- Remove all button (75% done)
+- Remove all button (done!)
-- UI bug fixes (Another bug encountered(When entering landscape mode, the choices don't transfer from portrait mode to landscape mode.
-Same goes for when entering portrait mode))
+- UI bug fixes (All known bugs fixed!)
-- More bug fixes (50% of known bugs fixed)
+- More bug fixes (All known bugs fixed!)